OpenNebula/website/content/getting_started/try_opennebula/opennebula_sandbox_deployment/deploy_opennebula_onprem_with_poc_iso.md

 After the route exists, the workstation should be able to reach the virtual machines running on the frontend without further configuration.

-## GPU and host configuration
+## GPU Configuration - Host

-Once basic cloud validation is completed, GPU should be configured in pass-through mode.
-For detailed process check official documentation - https://docs.opennebula.io/7.0/product/cluster_configuration/hosts_and_clusters/nvidia_gpu_passthrough/
+If the OpenNebula evaluation involves GPU management, GPU should be configured in pass-through mode.
+For the detailed process check [our official documentation](https://docs.opennebula.io/7.0/product/cluster_configuration/hosts_and_clusters/nvidia_gpu_passthrough/)
 Overall, a GPU configuration in OpenNebula consists from 2 main stages:
 - Host preparation and driver configuration
 - OpenNebula settings for PCI pass-through devices

-To prepare OpenNebula host, complete the following steps:
+To prepare the OpenNebula host complete the following steps:
 - Check that IOMMU was enabled on the host using the following command:
 ```default
 # dmesg | grep -i iommu